Olm: Taxonomic history

-Olms from different cave systems differ substantially in body measurements, color and some microscopic characteristics.
+Olms from different cave systems differ substantially in body measurements, color, and some microscopic characteristics.
 Earlier researchers used these differences to support the division into five species, while modern herpetologists understand that external morphology is not reliable for amphibian systematics and can be extremely variable, depending on nourishment, illness, and other factors; even varying among individuals in a single population.
 Proteus anguinus is now considered a single species.
 The length of the head is the most obvious difference between the various populations – individuals from Stična, Slovenia, have shorter heads on average than those from Tržič, Slovenia, and the Istrian peninsula, for example.

 Black olm

-The black olm (Proteus anguinus parkelj Sket & Arntzen, 1994) is the only other recognized subspecies of the olm.
+The black olm (Proteus anguinus parkelj Sket & Arntzen, 1994) is the only recognized subspecies of the olm other than the nominate subspecies.
 It is endemic to the underground waters near Črnomelj, Slovenia, an area smaller than 100 km2.
 It was first found in 1986 by members of the Slovenian Karst Research Institute, who were exploring the water from Dobličica karst spring in the White Carniola region.

 It has several features separating it from the nominotypical subspecies (Proteus a. anguinus):

-These features suggest that the black olm has probably colonized underground habitats more recently and still retains some nontroglomorphic characteristics.
+Proteus bavaricus

+A potential species, Proteus bavaricus, is speculated to be closely related to P. anguinus.
+The species was described from a single bone by George Brunner, and the holotype is housed in his private collection.
+It was found in Bavaria's Devil's Cave, in the Pleistocene layer.
+In his 1998 book, J. Alan Hollman described the species as a "problematic" taxon, saying that Brunner's drawing of the bone does not adequately show the differences between P. bavaricus and P. anguinus.